 On July 31, 2019, the Company filed a lawsuit against one of its customers, UrbanFT, Inc. ("UrbanFT") in the United States District Court for the Southern District of California (case No. 19-CV-1432-CAB-WVG).
 UrbanFT is delinquent in payment and attempted to justify its non-payment by asserting that the Company is or may be infringing on Urban FT patents.
-The Company filed such lawsuit to collect the delinquent payments and to obtain a declaratory judgment of non-infringement.
+The Company filed such lawsuit to collect the delinquent payments and to obtain a declaratory judgment of non-infringement of five UrbanFT patents.
 UrbanFT filed an answer to the complaint but did not file any cross-claims for infringement.
+UrbanFT later amended its answer to assert infringement of two of the five patents-at-issue in the Company's lawsuit against UrbanFT.
+The Company thereafter filed counterclaims seeking a declaration that the two patents now asserted by UrbanFT are invalid in addition to being not infringed.
+Pleadings were closed on April 28, 2020.
+The case is now in the discovery stage.
+The final pretrial conference is scheduled for October 8, 2021.
 The Company intends to vigorously pursue its claims and defend against any claims of infringement.